Succulent Salmon En Croute Recipe

 Equipment Required

-• Paper towels or a kitchen towel – to pat or shake the leeks dry, I usually use a paper towel.
+• Paper Towels or a kitchen towel – to pat or shake the leeks dry, I usually use a paper towel.

 • Colander or bowl – I prefer using a bowl for washing the leeks and draining off grit